vishalchovatiya/CPP_Templates/PART 1: All about virtual keyword C++: How virtual function works.md

 		// operations ...
 };
 ```
-- Now, below is main application in which you want to connect your device to others.
+- Now, below is the main application in which you want to connect your device to others.
 ```
 int main()
 {